In a healthy body, natural systems control the creation, growth and death of cells. Cancer occurs when these systems don’t work right.

 Breast cancer occurs when cells in the breast divide and grow without their normal control.

 Tumors in the breast tend to grow slowly.
 By the time a lump is large enough to feel, it may have been growing for as long as 10 years.
-Some tumors, however, are aggressive and grow much faster.
+Some tumors are aggressive and grow much faster.

 Learn about DCIS and the risk of invasive breast cancer.

 Learn about treatment for DCIS.

-Breast cancer in men
+Breast cancer can occur in men.

 Learn more about breast cancer in men.